 Day 1: Livadi Beach, Arkadi Monastery and Rethymno

-We land at Heraklion airport at 11.55am.
-Having taken our suitcases we go to collect the car and move towards Rethymno.
-On the way we make our first stop at Livadi Beach where we enjoy a good Greek lunch by the sea and get to know Cretan Raki.
+We land at Heraklion airport at 11:55.
+With our bags packed, we pick up the car and drive to Rethymno.
+On the way we make our first stop at Livadi Beach where we enjoy a good Greek lunch by the sea and make the acquaintance of the Cretan Raki.

-In the afternoon we visit Arkadi Monastery, famous for being the symbol of the Cretan resistance against the Ottomans.
-In 1866, almost 1000 Greeks took refuge in the monastery.
-After three days of siege, in order not to surrender to the Ottomans, they decided to sacrifice themselves by exploding the barrels of gunpowder, causing serious losses to the enemies.
-The monastery, now restored - with the exception of the powder magazine - is an oasis of peace in the mountains.
+In the afternoon we visit Arkadi Monastery, famous for being the symbol of Cretan resistance against the Ottomans.
+In 1866, almost 1,000 Greeks took refuge in the monastery.
+After three days of siege, in order not to surrender to the Ottomans, they decided to sacrifice themselves by exploding barrels of gunpowder, causing heavy losses to their enemies.
+The monastery, now restored – with the exception of the powder magazine – is an oasis of peace in the mountains.

-In the evening, after having settled in the hotel, we take a first tour of Rethymno with its pretty marina and the old town in which to enjoy dinner and a walk through the alleys full of life until late in the evening.
+In the evening, after settling in at the hotel, we take our first tour of Rethymno with its pretty little harbour and the old town where we enjoy dinner and a stroll through the lively alleys until late in the evening.

-We dedicate ourselves to visiting the Rethymno Fortress.
+We visit the Fortress of Rethymno.
 It was built in 1573-1580 by the Venetian commander Alvico Lanto and designed by an engineer, Pallavicini.
-It is located on the site of a medieval fortress which had previously been the site of the ancient acropolis of Rethymno.
-It is surrounded by four bastions and strong walls, its presence dominates the city.
-Inside there were barracks, warehouses, public buildings and a military hospital.
-Today there remain the remains of the Imbraem Chan mosque, a Venetian church, some warehouses and cisterns.
+It stands on the site of a medieval fortress that had previously been the site of the ancient acropolis of Rethymno.
+Surrounded by four bastions and strong walls, its presence dominates the city.
+Inside were barracks, warehouses, public buildings and a military hospital.
+Today, the remains of the Imbraem Chan mosque, a Venetian church, some warehouses and cisterns remain.

-Once the visit is over we go down the alleys of the centre, full of flowers and bright colours.
+Once the visit is over, we walk down the narrow streets of the centre, full of flowers and bright colours.
 We stop for a good lunch in one of the many taverns that are filled with tourists.

-In the afternoon we move to Chania.
-The historic center is a labyrinth of alleys which wind in all directions in which to walk between mosques and Orthodox churches to converge on the characteristic Venetian port.
-In addition to the port you can admire the Lighthouse, the symbol of the city.
-This imposing tower is also called the "Egyptian lighthouse" due to its reconstruction by the Egyptians in the nineteenth century.
-Of great importance is the Firkas Fortress, where there is the Maritime Museum and a small open-air theater.
-On 1 December 1913 the Greek flag was hoisted on the fortress, testifying to the independence of Crete achieved after over 260 years of Turkish rule.
-Finally, overlooking the western dock, is the oldest mosque in Crete: the Kioutsouk Hasan Mosque.
-Built by the Turks in 1645, the building was closed to worship after the reunion of Crete with Greece.
-It was later used as the seat of various administrative offices and, recently restored and currently used as an exhibition space for events, fairs and exhibitions.
+In the afternoon, we move on to Chania.
+The old town is a labyrinth of narrow streets winding in all directions where you can stroll among mosques, orthodox churches and converge on the characteristic Venetian harbour.
+Beyond the harbour you can admire the Lighthouse, the symbol of the city.
+This imposing tower is also called the ‘Egyptian Lighthouse’ due to its reconstruction in the 19th century by the Egyptians.
+The Firkas Fortress, where there is the Maritime Museum and a small open-air theatre, is also prominent.
+On 1 December 1913, the Greek flag was hoisted over the fortress, testifying to Crete’s independence gained after more than 260 years of Turkish rule.
+Finally, overlooking the western dock is the oldest mosque on Crete: the Kioutsouk Hasan Mosque.
+Built by the Turks in 1645, the building was closed to worship after the reunification of Crete with Greece.
+It was later used as the seat of various administrative offices and was recently restored and is currently used as an exhibition space for events, fairs and exhibitions.

 Day 3: Seitan Limania and Kalathas Beach

-Early in the morning we move towards the beach Seitan Limania (“Port of Satan”), on the Akrotiri peninsula.
-The incredible turquoise water makes its way through a crack in the rocks creating a natural inlet that leaves you breathless.
-By car you reach the free car park, after an asphalt road with four hairpin bends.
-From there to get to the beach you have to "climb" the rocky wall that encloses the valley.
-It is recommended to have comfortable shoes because the path is steep and quite rough.
-You just need to pay a little attention and take it calmly, Paolo also managed it.
+Early in the morning, we head for the beach of Seitan Limania (‘Port of Satan’) on the Akrotiri peninsula.
+The incredibly turquoise water makes its way through a crack in the rocks, creating a breathtaking natural inlet.
+You drive to the free car park, after an asphalt road with four hairpin bends.
+From there, to get to the beach, you have to ‘climb’ the rock face that encloses the valley.
+It is recommended to have comfortable shoes because the path is steep and rather uneven.
+Just be a little careful and walk along it calmly, even Paolo managed it.

-Tips for Trips: There are 2 paths to get to the beach.
-We chose the one on the right because even if it was a little longer it seemed to be less steep.
+Tips for Trips: there are 2 paths to the beach.
+We chose the one on the right because although a bit longer it was apparently less steep.

-After about 20 minutes of walking we arrive at the beach and all the efforts are forgotten.
-What appears before us is a spectacle of nature and we are enchanted.
-However, the beach is small and super crowded in the late morning so we only stop for a few hours and move on before lunch.
+After about 20 minutes of walking we arrive at the beach and all our exertions are forgotten.
+What we see before us is a spectacle of nature and we are enthralled.
+However, the beach is small and in the late morning super crowded so we only stay for a few hours and before lunch we move on.

 We then move on to Kalathas Beach where we have lunch overlooking the sea.
-In the afternoon we pitch our tent in one of the most secluded coves and relax until sunset.
+In the afternoon we pitch our tent in one of the more secluded coves and relax until sunset.

 Day 4: Balos and Falasarna

-Wake up early and set off in the direction Balos, the best known beach in Crete and also one of the most beautiful: the sand is light with pink shades due to the shells, the water is transparent and with many different shades due to the shape of the bay which divides the sea into small pools.
-We decide to arrive early to avoid the crowds of tourists arriving on organized excursion ships.
+We woke up early and set off in the direction of Balos, the best-known beach on Crete and also one of the most beautiful: the sand is light with pink hues due to the shells, the water transparent and with many different shades due to the shape of the bay that divides the sea into small pools.
+We decide to arrive early to avoid the throng of tourists arriving on the ships of the organised excursions.
 Early in the morning, between 9.00 and 10.00, even in high season, the beach is not very crowded.

-Tips for Trips: The road to get to Balos is unpaved and exposed in some sections, with many more or less deep potholes, but it is also very wide, which can be done calmly with any car.
-At the entrance of the dirt road you will have to pay an entrance fee per person, and after less than 10 km you will arrive at the parking lot.
-From here you then follow a path and a natural staircase which will take you to the beach in about 20 minutes.
+Tips for Trips: The road to Balos is unpaved and exposed in some places, with many potholes of varying depth, but it is also very wide and can be done with any car.
+At the entrance to the dirt road you will have to pay an entrance fee per person, and after less than 10 km you will arrive at the car park.
+From here you will then follow a path and a natural staircase that will take you to the beach in about 20 minutes.

-In the afternoon we move to Falasarna.
-After passing the first part of the equipped and crowded beach, you will find quieter bays where you can enjoy a relaxing afternoon: we set up our tent and wait for the evening to have dinner in a little place at the top of the hill overlooking the bay, one of the most beautiful sunsets in Crete.
+In the afternoon we move on to Falasarna.
+Passing the first part of the crowded, equipped beach, we find quieter bays where we can enjoy a relaxing afternoon.
+We pitch our tent and wait for the evening to dine in a little hilltop restaurant with a view of the bay, one of the most beautiful sunsets on Crete.

-On the way back to Chania we come across the Church of Ioannis Prodromos, a rock church carved into the rock near the port of Kissamos.
-The church is located right on the side of the road and is well lit and visible as you pass by.
+On our way back to Chania we come across the Church of Ioannis Prodromos, a rock-hewn church near the port of Kissamos.
+The church is located right on the side of the road and is well lit and visible when passing by.

 Day 5: Elafonissi and Omalos